Skip to Content

 Hearing test frequency

-If you have a high-frequency loss it generally means that you have problems hearing high-frequency sounds only.
-Consonants like s, f, sh are hard to make sense of.
-Whereas low-frequency loss – being less common – affects the ability to hear vowels in conversation.
+If you have a high-frequency loss, it generally means that you have problems hearing high-frequency sounds only.
+Consonants like s, f, and sh are hard to make sense of.
+Whereas low-frequency loss, being less common, affects the ability to hear vowels in conversation.

 Where can I get hearing tests for children?

-Hearing problems in childhood are not common, but hearing tests for kids of all ages can be done through the NHS or private.
-It is important to always check children's hearing if there are any concerns, as early testing makes sure that any issues are diagnosed and managed as early as possible.
+Hearing problems in childhood are not common, but hearing tests for kids of all ages can be done through the NHS or private healthcare.
+It is important to always check children's hearing, if there are any concerns, as early testing makes sure that any issues are diagnosed and managed as early as possible.

 How much does a hearing test cost?

-Wondering how much does a hearing test near me cost?
-Wherever you go for your hearing test it should be free, but some hearing aid providers do charge - especially if you want to test your hearing at home.
+Wondering how much a hearing test near me costs?
+Wherever you go for your hearing test, it should be free, but some hearing aid providers do charge, especially if you want to test your hearing at home.
 We recommend you ask your audiologist before you book your appointment to avoid any disappointment.

 At Hearing Aid UK, all our hearing tests, aftercare, digital hearing aid fitting, and programming are included in the price of the hearing aid(s).

-Regular hearing tests are crucial for maintaining overall health and well-being
+Regular hearing tests are important for maintaining overall health and well-being

 Regular hearing tests can detect and address issues early, enabling individuals to maintain effective communication with friends, family, and colleagues.